refinedev/refine/documentation/docs/ui-integrations/ant-design/components/buttons/list-button/index.md

 :::note

-The button text is defined automatically by **refine** based on the _resource_ object name property.
+The button text is defined automatically by **Refine** based on the _resource_ object name property.

 :::